anuvirtane/signup-app/README.md

 - After login basic user can view and modify one's signup information
 - After login admin can modify course information and view names and contact information of people who signed up

+### Register page
+- Register to be a basic user, get rights to login